 If the employee has a request for which HR needs further information, he/she can complete a form directly on the platform.
 HR constantly receives tickets, queries and forms and can direct them so that they all arrive at the person responsible.
 HR can also create processes, assign tasks, allocate roles, and thus control the flow of communication.
 For example, the employee can access the platform during onboarding and is then immediately reminded to complete the master data sheet, to go through the introductory program, and to sign the confidentiality declaration electronically.
 HR can then file them directly in the electronic personnel dossier.

-Accordingly, digitization also optimizes communication between employees and departments, and in our case the new organizational form turns the HR department into an HR shared-services centre.
+Accordingly, digitisation also optimizes communication between employees and departments, and in our case the new organizational form turns the HR department into an HR shared-services centre.
 This provides information, communicates with a ticket system, connects to forms and controls processes.
-Looking at these still-recent possibilities created by digitization, it has to be admitted that digitization does not destroy communication, but inspires it.
+Looking at these still-recent possibilities created by digitisation, it has to be admitted that digitisation does not destroy communication, but inspires it.